|

 Introduction

-These are in uncertain families of the suborder Tricholomatineae.
-They may each get their own families (seems likely), or they may be placed in an existing family.
-Nothing much unites these yet morphologically. abundant common uncommon rare - colour codes match my Pictorial Key and are my opinions and probably reflect my bias of living in W WA.
-Rare species may be locally common in certain places at certain times.
-Click here to download the FASTA data of all my DNA sequences |
+Hertzogia is currently not well supported in any known family, so it may get its own family, Hertzogiaceae, or if it is discovered to be near something else with high support, a different family name.
+One fascinating collection that looks like a Lactarius candy cap relative turned out to be >13% different in ITS from any known family. abundant common uncommon rare - colour codes match my Pictorial Key and are my opinions and probably reflect my bias of living in W WA.
+Rare species may be locally common in certain places at certain times. |

 Summary of Interesting Results